SexChrLab/PlacentaSexDiff/README.md

 ### Whole exome processing
 * Joint call using GATK4 across 12 individuals.
   - Subset the VCF file into 2 files: chrA and chrX

   ```
   bcftools view batch_1.gatk.called.raw.females.vcf.gz --regions chrX > batch_1.gatk.called.raw.females.chrX.vcf
   bcftools view batch_1.gatk.called.raw.females.vcf.gz --regions chr1,chr2,chr3,chr4,chr5,chr6,chr7,chr8,chr9,chr10,chr11,chr12,chr13,chr14,chr15,chr16,chr17,chr18,chr19,chr20,chr21,chr22 > batch_1.gatk.called.raw.females.chrA.vcf
   ```

 * Filter using VQSR
+* After filteirng using VQSR, filter for biallelic variants only.
+Then, subset for each individual.
+After this step, there would be variants that are homozygous reference or homozygous alternate here.
+Therefore, run a GATK command to obtain the heterozygous sites.

 * Examine annotations such as DP and MQ on VCF file
 ```
 python ~/softwares/tanya_repos/vcfhelper/extract_stats_from_vcf.py QD FS SOR MQ MQRankSum ReadPosRankSum --vcf batch_1.gatk.called.raw.females.chrA.vcf --outfile ../analysis/post_gatk_call_processing_exome/annotations/chrA_prefiltering_annotations.txt
 ```

+### Run GATK ASEReadCounter
+* RNA-seq bam files are from HISAT
+* Variant files are after the GATK step of joint calling.
+**NOTES: I tried running GATK ASEReadCounter using the variant files after filtering for biallelic sites, subset per individual, and filtering for hets sites.
+However, the command kept failing, saying that the contigs for the bam files and the refenrece do not match.
+However, using the variants files before these processing steps work.**

+### Filter results from GATK ASEReadCounter for hets